marcoonroad/Coro-Simple/README.md

 Some example (Python-like iter function):

 ```perl6
 my &iter = coro -> @xs {
     for @xs -> $x {
         yield $x;
     }
 }
 ```

-The *iter* function above will receives a array and returns a generator function.
+The *iter* function above will receives a flattened array and returns a generator function.
 Well remembered, now we will see generators.

 ##### Coroutine: Generator #####